DevolperRL/XTerminal/README.md

 This plugin is **free to use** for personal, non-commercial purposes.

-- All rights reserved © [Your Name / Brand] 2025
+- All rights reserved © Raoul Origa 2025
 - Redistribution, reverse-engineering, or modification is **not allowed**
 - Provided “as is” without warranty